Ooperipatellus spenceri: Distribution and habitat

-The species O. spenceri is found only in Tasmania.
-This species has been recorded not only at the type locality, Mount Wellington in Wellington Park, but also elsewhere in Tasmania.
-For example, specimens of O. spenceri held by the Museum of Comparative Zoology at Harvard University were found not only on Mount Wellington at elevations of 615 and 629 meters, but also along the Lyell Highway in the Central Highlands region between Wayatinah and Tarraleah at an elevation of 595 meters, near Blessington at an elevation of 366 meters, and among leaf litter, woody debris, and rock piles in a mixed forest near Lake Leake at an elevation of 530 meters.
+The species O. spenceri is known only from Tasmania.
+This velvet worm has the broadest distribution of any Tasmanian species of Ooperipatellus, found in many localities in central and eastern Tasmania, from near Lake St Clair in the Central Highlands to the East Coast, a broad range that includes Mount Wellington, the Midlands, and the Tasman Peninsula.
+For example, specimens of O. spenceri held by the Museum of Comparative Zoology at Harvard University were found not only on Mount Wellington at elevations of 615 and 629 meters, but also along the Lyell Highway in the Central Highlands between Wayatinah and Tarraleah at an elevation of 595 meters, near Blessington at an elevation of 366 meters, and among leaf litter, woody debris, and rock piles in a mixed forest near Lake Leake at an elevation of 530 meters.
 This species can be found in rotten wood in humid Eucalyptus forests and temperate rainforests with Nothofagus.